Trading strategy: Ichimoku TKC

 Several publications give different descriptions of the various strategies that can be derived from the exploitation of the Ichimoku charting system.
 The Ichimoku TKC strategy that is detailed in this text is based on crosses between Tenkan Sen and Kijun Sen as well as the position of this cross relative to the cloud.
 The text shows the strategy applied in a 1-day time frame.
 The strategy can also be used in a 1-week time frame.

 When to open a position

 A buy signal is generated if 2 conditions are met:

-A sell signal is generated if 2 conditions are met:
+A short sell signal is generated if 2 conditions are met:

-Condition 2: The market closes below the cloud within 4 periods after condition 1 occurred.
+2. The market closes below the cloud within 4 periods after

 This example shows a bearish cross.
 The market, however, does not close below the cloud within four days.
 Hence no short sell signal is given.
 Later the same month there is a valid buy signal.